Z-Hub/kopano-apps/kopano-api/appcenter/README_EN.md

 # Kopano Rest API

-it is recommended to install the kopano api playground to a quick test
+it is recommended to install the kopano api playground to do quick tests.

-https://stash.kopano.io/projects/KC/repos/kapi/browse/examples
+The source of the playground is available at: https://stash.kopano.io/projects/KC/repos/kapi/browse/examples

+A pre compiled version can be downloaded from https://nextcloud.kopano.com/index.php/s/V3KbNsQDT9VMduQ

+After extracting it to /var/www/kapi-playground you can call it like the following:

-Call it e.g. with https://devmail.kopano.com/kapi-playground/?iss=https://devmail.kopano.com
+Call it e.g. with https://@%@hostname@%@.@%@domainname@%@/kapi-playground/?iss=https://@%@hostname@%@.@%@domainname@%@